irssi/irssi.github.io/documentation/settings.markdown

 ` server_reconnect_time` **`5min`**

 > How long to wait between reconnects to the same server.
 Some servers will k-line you if you reconnect too quickly, so be careful setting this value lower.
+>
+> Setting the value to -1 will disable reconnects

 {:#skip_motd}
 ` skip_motd` **`OFF`**